-Starting this month, we’re creating a company-wide Diversity and Inclusion Plan aimed at helping MELT direct resources to communities of color and become a more consciously diverse organization.
+We are creating a company-wide Diversity and Inclusion Plan aimed at helping MELT direct resources to communities of color and become a more consciously diverse organization.
 We’re starting with three core initiatives, but these are only the beginning.

-First, we’re hosting a nationwide MELT Instructor fundraising event for Loveland Therapy Fund.
+Our plan is to host a nationwide MELT Instructor fundraising event for Loveland Therapy Fund.
 I’ll be kicking off the series of events and am encouraging all of my instructors to participate and support this incredible organization that provides culturally-informed therapeutic services to black women and girls.

-Second, I’ll be hosting interviews on social media with black entrepreneurs, instructors, and leaders in the health and fitness industry.
+Then, I’ll be hosting interviews on social media with black entrepreneurs, instructors, and leaders in the health and fitness industry.
 The fitness industry has been dominated by white voices for decades and it’s time we change this.

-Third, we’re conducting a top-to-bottom diversity and inclusivity review across the brand to identify next steps to making MELT more accessible to communities of color.
+Finally, we will be conducting a top-to-bottom diversity and inclusivity review across the brand to identify next steps to making MELT more accessible to communities of color.
 I’d be remiss if I did not acknowledge that our instructor base consists predominantly of white women.
 To effect greater change, MELT will actively and aggressively seek to form partnerships with black wellness communities and offer financial scholarships to those who need assistance.